Network science: Node influence

 Both of these measures can be meaningfully computed from the structure of the network alone.

 Community structure

 Nodes in a network may be partitioned into groups representing communities.
 Depending on the context, communities may be distinct or overlapping.
 Typically, nodes in such communities will be strongly connected to other nodes in the same community, but weakly connected to nodes outside the community.
 In the absence of a ground truth describing the community structure of a specific network, several algorithms have been developed to infer possible community structures using either supervised of unsupervised clustering methods.

-Network robustness

-A fundamental property of a complex system and of a complex network, is its robustness to failures.

-In order to study the robustness of a network, the most common measure that is used, is the fraction of nodes in the giant component, when nodes or links are removed and the network becomes fragmented into small clusters.
-This phenomenon is called percolation and a robust network would be able to maintain a relatively large giant component with network under severe attack.
-The internet is an example of a very robust network.

 Network models

 Network models serve as a foundation to understanding interactions within empirical complex networks.
 Various random graph generation models produce network structures that may be used in comparison to real-world complex networks.

 Erdős–Rényi random graph model

 The Erdős–Rényi model, named for Paul Erdős and Alfréd Rényi, is used for generating random graphs in which edges are set between nodes with equal probabilities.
 It can be used in the probabilistic method to prove the existence of graphs satisfying various properties, or to provide a rigorous definition of what it means for a property to hold for almost all graphs.